 20. Pilot Card

 It is an informative booklet provided to the ship’s pilot.
-It consists of the dimension, draught, turning circle, manoeuvring, propulsion equipment etc. of the vessel for safe manoeuvring.
+It consists of the dimension, draught, turning circle, manoeuvring, propulsion equipment and other navigation tools and instruments list of the vessel for safe manoeuvring.

 21. Voyage Plan